rsprouse/feeling-responsive/pages/pages-root-folder/people.md

 <img src="{{ site.urlimg }}carpenter.jpg" alt="Kayla Carpenter"/>
 </div>

-[Kayla Begay](http://www.kaylabegay.com/) (Hupa, PhD 2017) received a BA from Stanford and wrote her dissertation <a href="https://escholarship.org/uc/item/76x3h5kg"><i>Wailaki Grammar</i></a> on a Dene language spoken along the Eel River in northern California.
+<a name="kayla">[Kayla Begay](http://www.kaylabegay.com/) (Hupa, PhD 2017)</a> received a BA from Stanford and wrote her dissertation <a href="https://escholarship.org/uc/item/76x3h5kg"><i>Wailaki Grammar</i></a> on a Dene language spoken along the Eel River in northern California.
 Now an Assistant Professor of Native American Studies at Humboldt State University, her research focuses on Dene languages, and on historical-comparative linguistics for language revitalization within the Wailaki and Hupa communities.
 While at Berkeley she also worked with speakers of Karuk.
 Begay is a coauthor of "<i>Xoch Na:nahsdetl-te:</i> Survivance, resilience and unbroken traditions in northwest California" (2019, with Cutcha Risling Baldy, in <i>Ka'm-t'em: A Journey Toward Healing</i>), and has contributed to the Hupa Online Dictionary and Texts project (at UC Davis).
 She is also a member of the board of the Advocates for Indigenous California Language Survival.

 <div class="image right people_images">
 <img src="{{ site.urlimg }}beier.jpg" alt="Christine Beier"/>